Echoes

 How to dismantle the world (and still feel good about yourself in the morning) presents a range of propositions for a hopeless world.

-Immerse yourself in sonic works improvised and created by USyd students in response to themes of hope, dystopia and revolution in How to dismantle the world.…
+Immerse yourself in a sonic world created by Gabriella Hill and Aidan Wong, saxophonists from the Conservatorium of Music, in response to themes of hope, dystopia and revolution in How to dismantle the world.…

 About Echoes: